 Use case #2: Optimize product listings with trending keywords

-In addition to product research, Google Trends is excellent for helping optimize eCommerce listings with trending keywords.
+In addition to product research, Google Trends is excellent for helping optimize listings with trending keywords for better SEO performance for Etsy, Shopify, or Amazon FBA.

 As consumer needs change, new demand can emerge for existing products under different names.
 For example, searches for “LED light strips” hit a peak in 2020, but some retailers capitalized better than others.